agimus-project/winter-school-2023/perception/README.md

 ### Object pose Tracking
 We will now investigate an efficient object pose tracking algorithm, based on the work of Manuel Stoiber.
 We wrote [pym3t](https://github.com/MedericFourmy/pym3t), a python wrapper for ease of experimentation around DLR.
 The  follow installation instructions at .
 :warning: at the time we are writing this tutorial, macOS installation is not supported -> use docker.

 ### Downloading the tutorial data
 TODO: update download link
-Download and unzip pre-recorded image sequences from [this link](https://drive.google.com/file/d/1U_M_3kl9UNfTGxRaG7rRlok3fkut_jDA/view?usp=sharing).
+Download and unzip pre-recorded image sequences from <https://aws.saurel.me/aws_tracker_videos.zip> /
+<https://aws-w.saurel.me/aws_tracker_videos.zip> or [this link](https://drive.google.com/file/d/1U_M_3kl9UNfTGxRaG7rRlok3fkut_jDA/view?usp=sharing).
 These sequences were recorded with a RealSense D435, whose intrinsics parameters are provided.
 This folders should contains:
 - `scene*` folders: contains sequences of `color*.png` and `depth*.png` images
 - `cam_d435_640.yaml`: camera intrinsics